ekenn003/AnalysisToolLight/README.md

    - **scripts**
       - `getDataPileupDist.sh`: creates a root file with the data pileup histogram, given a JSON and min bias cross section.
 The root file is then used by generatePileupDist.py
       - `generatePileupDist.py`: generates a root file with scale factors for MC, given the CMSSW version that the original miniAODs were created from and the root files output by getDataPileupDist.sh.
 This creates AnalysisTool/data/pileup/pileup_76X.root
+      - `getMultiplePileupDists.sh` and `generateMultiplePileupHists.py` do the same as above but for many min bias cross sections
+      - `collectMuonScaleFactors.py`: collects muon ID/iso scale factors and creates the file AnalysisTool/data/scalefactors/muonidiso_76X.root
+      - `collectTriggerScaleFactors.py`: collects single-muon HLT scale factors and creates the file AnalysisTool/data/scalefactors/singlemuontrigger_76X.root
+      - `refreshDatasetList.py`: refreshes the lists in AnalysisTool/data/ (requires a lot of customization - don't use OOTB!)
    - **templates**
       - `FinalState_2mu_template.py`: template analysis with examples of how to access all objects and some methods

 - **VH**: directory for analysis of VH channel
    - **python**: code for each final state (in VH) to be analysed goes here
       - `FinalState_4mu.py`: analysis code for VH->4muon final state

 - `run_local.sh`: example of how to run an analysis job locally